 This course presents concepts, methodologies, and tools required for the successful analysis, design, and implementation of today's information systems.
 The entire system development life cycle will be covered.
 In addition, both structured and object-oriented techniques will be presented.
-Prerequisite: CSI 230.
+Prerequisites: CSI 215 and CSI 230.
 Spring, odd years.

-CSI 320 INFORMATION TECHNOLOGY MANAGEMENT (W)
+CSI 320 INFORMATION TECHNOLOGY MANAGEMENT (W) (3)

 This course emphasizes special management considerations as they relate to data processing environments.
 Types of data processing organizations and options for their internal structure will be addressed.
 Internal functions and related aspects of data processing from planning through the life cycle of an automated facility are addressed.
 Prerequisite: MGT 204.
-As needed.
+Fall, even years.